On $r$-Simple $k$-Path and Related Problems Parameterized by $k/r$: Directed -Simple -Path: FPT

 \begin{observation} Let $(G,k,r,s,t)$ be an instance of \diColPathRst.
 Then, for any colorful $r$-simple $(s,t)$-path $P$, there exists a unique topology $T\in{\cal T}_{\mathsf{b}(k/r)}$ with which $P$ complies. \end{observation}

-\paragraph{Enriching the topology via ILP.} In light of Observation \ref{obs:complies}, a natural approach to solve \diColPathRst\ would be to guess a topology, test whether the input digraph has a subgraph isomorphic to it, and then try to answer the question of whether this topology can be extended into an $r$-simple $(s,t)$-path.
+\paragraph{Enriching the topology via ILP} In light of Observation \ref{obs:complies}, a natural approach to solve \diColPathRst\ would be to guess a topology, test whether the input digraph has a subgraph isomorphic to it, and then try to answer the question of whether this topology can be extended into an $r$-simple $(s,t)$-path.
 However, the second step of this approach already has a major flaw---for example, if the topology is a clique, then it captures the {\sc Multicolored Clique} problem (defined in Section \ref{sec:W1}).
-Instead, we will first check whether the topology can be extended to {\em any} ``enriched topology'' of an $r$-simple $(s,t)$-path that is still {\em independent of what is the input digraph}.
-Here, it is crucial that we do not seek all possible extensions, but only one (if any extension exists).
+Instead, we will first try to extend the topology into an \emph{enriched topology} (defined below), effectively corresponding to computing a candidate isomorphism class of $P_{\mathrm{multi}}$ instead of just $P_{\mathrm{simple}}$.
+This step is performed independently of the input graph.
+Then, having chosen an enriched topology, we can look for a ``relaxed embedding'' of it into the input graph $G$, intuitively allowing different ``visits'' to a vertex $v$ in the topology to be implemented by different vertices in $G$, as long as every such vertex has the same color as $v$.

+To achieve our desired running time, it is crucial that we only need to compute one candidate enriched topology for every topology.
 This part will be done via integer linear programming (ILP).
-Notice that we cannot even explicitly write an $r$-simple $(s,t)$-path that the enriched topology encodes, since the size of it is already $\OO(k)$ (while the input size is only $\OO(n+\log k)$), hence checking whether the guess can be realized is slightly tricky.
+Notice that we cannot even explicitly write an $r$-simple $(s,t)$-path that the enriched topology encodes, since the size of it is already $\OO(k)$ (while the input size is only $\OO(n+\log k)$), hence checking whether the guess can be realized (i.e., looking for the relaxed embedding) is slightly tricky.
 However, we deal with this task later.
 For now, let us first explain how an enrichment of a topology is defined.